-Prerequisite: OTA 140 Corequisite: None Local Prerequisite: Enrollment in the Occupational Therapy Assistant program Local Corequisite: None
+Prerequisite: OTA 140 Corequisite: None

 This course covers professional development, supervisory relationships, involvement in the profession, and clinic management skills.
 Topics include clarification of roles and responsibilities, detailed examination of the supervisory process, participation in professional organizations, and the mechanics of assisting in clinic operations.
 Upon completion, students should be able to work effectively with a supervisor, plan and implement a professional activity, and perform routine clinic management tasks.
 At PCC, students will also learn the role of the COTA in research.